lcpp-org/hpic2doc/docs/source/fluids.rst

 This is perfectly adequate for supersonic flows normal to the boundary, whose characteristics all extend out of the domain.
 For subsonic flows, this type of boundary will spuriously reflect some waves.
+Use of copy-out boundary conditions in hPIC2 is described :ref:`here <input_deck:Copy-out boundary condition>`.

 Far-field boundary conditions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~